The mechanism of electrical conduction in glassy semiconductors: Final remarks

+We have argued that in glassy semiconductors with a spatially varying bond strength, the dominant charge carriers are polarons each bound to an intimate pair of topological defects.
+The defects are also intrinsically present as standalone entities; they are charged and spatially modulate the potential energy sensed by the charge carriers so as to lower the spatial density of states from the usually assumed atomic length to a larger, nanoscopic length $\xi$.
+The length $\xi$ reflects the cooperativity of activated transport in glassy melts.
+Thus conductivity measurements provide an unexpected venue to quantify the mechanism of the glass transition, a topic of much current interest.

 The present picture applies to glassy materials that host charge-density waves~\cite{ZL_JCP, LL1}.
 All known glassy semiconductors appear to fit into this category, whereby the bond order varies within unity while the magnitude of electronegativity variation is modest.
-Disordered semiconductors that are made by deposition---or using other non-equilibrium methods---may or may not house a CDW.
+Disordered semiconductors that are made by deposition---or using other non-equilibrium methods---may or may not house a charge-density wave (CDW).
 For instance, amorphous silicon films exhibit (distorted) tetrahedral bonding whose saturation is spatially uniform, and thus lack CDWs.
 At the same time silicon does not vitrify readily in the first place.
+Last but not least, we note that the present discussion of the dominant carrier applies to semiconductors that host a CDW, irrespective of whether the material is strictly periodic or not.
+Consequently, we expect topological polarons to dominate conductivity in intermetallic compounds whether a regular lattice and strict positional order are in place or not.
+This can be contrasted with Si, Ge, GaAs and other systems exhibiting a spatially uniform bond strength, where we expect the carriers to be extended wavepackets that conform to Migdal's theorem.
+On the other hand, the present argument on the {\em density of states} applies only to glassy melts and frozen glasses.
+Thus the present results indicate that periodic materials that host CDWs would {\em also} conduct electricity via topological polarons, but the density of states is likely determined by other, system-specific factors.

 {\bf Acknowledgments}: V.~L. thanks David Emin for insightful conversations.
 We gratefully acknowledge the support by the NSF Grants CHE-1465125 and CHE-1956389, the Welch Foundation Grant E-1765, and a grant from the Texas Center for Superconductivity at the University of Houston.